eeyjl11/binance_api_to_csv/README.md

 # binance_api_to_csv
- Use binance api to save historical crypto data to a csv file
+ Uses binance api to save historical crypto data to a csv file